5 Retinol Myths, Busted

 Myth #3: You shouldn't combine retinol with vitamin C.

-A recent study revealed two important facts: not only did retinol prove effective when paired with vitamin C, but the two worked beautifully together to defend skin against environmental assault when applied under a sunscreen.
+A recent study revealed two important facts: not only did pairing vitamin C and retinol prove effective, but the two worked beautifully together to defend skin against environmental assault when applied under a sunscreen.

 The (misguided) concern about combining these ingredients is also based on misconceptions about pH and acidity.
 Vitamin C, especially ascorbic acid, requires a low pH to remain stable—or no pH, if there isn’t any water in the formula.
 The result is a more acidic environment, but we know acidity doesn’t deactivate retinol; after all, skin’s pH is naturally acidic, and retinol naturally occurs in skin.

-Better yet, research has shown that a combination of vitamins in cosmetics will provide optimal results—including vitamins A (another name for retinol), C, and E. Vitamin C actually helps retinol work better by stabilising it, extending its effectiveness.
-It turns out that using retinol with other antioxidants can help your skin reap all of retinol’s benefits.
+Better yet, research has shown that a combination of vitamins in cosmetics will provide optimal results—including vitamins A (another name for retinol), C, and E. Retinol and vitamin C together actually creates a better environment for retinol by stabilising it, extending its effectiveness.
+It turns out that using an antioxidant serum with retinol can help your skin reap all of retinol’s benefits.

 Myth #4: You can't use retinol with a leave-on exfoliant.